theborakompanioni/azure-docs.de-de/articles/documentdb/documentdb-sdk-node.md

 ### <a name="1.2.1"/>1.2.1</a>

 - ID-basiertes Routing implementiert.
-- Behebt Problem [49](https://github.com/Azure/azure-documentdb-node/issues/49) – current-Eigenschaft in Konflikt mit current()-Methode.
+- Behebt Problem [49](https://github.com/Azure/azure-documentdb-node/issues/49) – „current“-Eigenschaft in Konflikt mit „current()“-Methode.

 ### <a name="1.2.0"/>1.2.0</a>